Ayushd70/college-assignments/IT-Lab/assignment-7/theory/README.md

 >>> new=list(tup)
 >>> print(new)
 [1, 2, 3]
-#we can convert a tuple in a list by passing the tuple in the constructor of list as an argument.
+Ans: can convert a tuple in a list by passing the tuple in the constructor of list as an argument.
 ```

 ```